HasinMahir77/HasinMahir77/README.md

 🚀 **Software Engineer | System Designer | Builder of End-to-End Solutions**

-I'm a Computer Science student at Independent University, Bangladesh, passionate about designing and building full systems — from software to hardware.
+I'm an engineer who is passionate about designing and building full systems — from software to hardware.
 I thrive at the intersection of **software engineering, embedded systems, and scalable architectures**.

 ---